 3.10 Time limit - Removed.
 Light shut off time will be monitored.

-3.13 Home Runs - Players must Run the bases.
+3.13 Home Runs - Players don’t run the bases…run and get your ball.

 3.14 There shall be a mercy rule of 7 runs per inning for innings 1 through 8.
 The 9th inning, or last inning if game shortened and the last inning declared is open in terms of runs that may be scored.